ParkinsonLab/Architect/README.md

 If you specify to Architect to output more than one gap-filling solution (say n solutions), you will have the option to output as many models ready for simulations (between 1 and n).
 To be more specific, two sets of output can be obtained from Architect after running its model reconstruction module.

 1. Gap-filling solutions are, here, lists of reactions that can be used to obtain a model that is able to produce a minimum amount of the user-specified objective.
-	-	The output here is used to actually create the final SBML and Excel outputs.
+	-	The output here is used in part to actually create the final SBML and Excel outputs.
 	-	These results can be found in $OUTPUT_DIR/$PROJECT/Model_reconstruction/temp.
+		-	The file ESSENTIAL_reactions.out contains the sets of reactions that are necessary for the user-defined objective to be carry non-zero flux, and may include certain gap-filling reactions.
+		-	On the other hand, the file model_gapfilled_multi_x.lst will contain, on each line, alternate sets of reactions that can be used for gap-filling where x is the number of gap-filled solutions you wish to look at.
+		-	You may consult the file model_gapfilled_multi_x.lst_check_nec_and_suff.out to get a sense of the quality of the reactions being output.
+The column "Is_functional" indicates whether the model is functional with this current set of gap-filling reactions, and the the column "All_reactions"essential" indicates if all these reactions are indispensable for non-zero flux through the objective function.
+Ideally, both conditions will have been met; unfortunately, due to the complexity of the gap-filling problem, these may not be met, and currently we leave it up to the user to look through these alternate solutions.
-Please note that these results are overwritten whenever Architect's model reconstruction module is re-run in the same output folder.
+	-	Please note that these results are overwritten whenever Architect's model reconstruction module is re-run in the same output folder.
 2. Gap-filled models are lists of reactions, complete with meta-data such as reaction name and metabolite name, that are ready to be used for constraints-based modeling.
 	- They are found in the Final_* folder under $OUTPUT_DIR/$PROJECT/Model_reconstruction and are available in Excel and SBML models.